 - Does he or she constantly look for food?

-- Is your child extremely stubborn or throw tantrums?
+- Does your child show extreme stubbornness or throw tantrums?

 - Does your child show any other troubling behaviors?

-If your doctor believes that your child exhibits signs of Prader-Willi syndrome or suggests diagnostic tests for the disorder, consider asking the following questions:
+If your provider believes that your child shows signs of Prader-Willi syndrome or suggests diagnostic tests, consider asking these questions:

 - When will we know the results of the tests?